-Other means of ADR is not as popular as arbitration in Korea.
+Other means of alternative dispute resolution are not as popular in Korea as arbitration.

 iii Enforcement of foreign judgments and arbitral awards

-Foreign judgment, if final and conclusive, may be enforced by an enforcement judgment by a Korean court, which will not judge on the merits, but only determine whether it qualifies as required under Article 217 of the CPA.
+Foreign judgment, if final and conclusive, may be enforced by an enforcement judgment by a Korean court, which will not judge on the merits but determine only whether it qualifies as required under Article 217 of the Civil Procedure Act.

-The requirements are that (1) the jurisdiction that rendered the judgment should be acknowledgeable as competent under Korean law or international conventions ratified by Korea; (2) the parties were properly served with relevant documents for the proceedings of the foreign judgment; (3) no violation of public order in Korea is present; and (4) the reciprocity exists between Korea and the state of the jurisdiction that rendered the judgment.
+The requirements are that (1) the jurisdiction that rendered the judgment should be acknowledgeable as competent under Korean law or international conventions ratified by Korea, (2) the parties were properly served with relevant documents for the proceedings of the foreign judgment, (3) no violation of public order in Korea is present, and (4) reciprocity exists between Korea and the state of the jurisdiction that rendered the judgment.

 In practice, the reciprocity requirement tends to be an issue, as there are not many precedents to refer to.
-Korean courts have recognised reciprocity between Korea and the United States (usually for the states that adopted the Uniform Foreign Country Money-Judgments Recognition Act), Japan and Canada, but denied reciprocity between Korea and Australia.
-In the case of lower court judgments, reciprocity has been recognised for judgments by English courts and Chinese courts, but it still appears to be disputable.
+Korean courts have recognised reciprocity between Korea and the United States (usually for the states that have adopted the Uniform Foreign Country Money-Judgments Recognition Act),13 Japan14 and Canada,15 but denied reciprocity between Korea and Australia.16 In the case of lower court judgments, reciprocity has been recognised for judgments by English courts and Chinese courts but it still appears to be disputable.

-Korea ratified the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention), and thus arbitral awards rendered in a contracting state of the Convention would be enforceable.
-To enforce arbitral awards, the successful party will have to obtain an enforcement judgment from a Korean court, which will not judge on the merits of the case but determine on whether the awards qualify as required in the Convention for enforceability.
+Korea ratified the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention) and, thus, arbitral awards rendered in a contracting state of the Convention would be enforceable.
+To enforce an arbitral award, the successful party will have to obtain an enforcement judgment from a Korean court, which will not judge on the merits of the case but determine whether the award qualifies as required in the Convention for enforceability (Article V).

-Limitation periods applicable to the enforcement of foreign judgments and arbitral awards are regarded as substantive issues, and thus will be decided by the governing law of such judgments or arbitration.
+Limitation periods applicable to the enforcement of foreign judgments and arbitral awards are regarded as substantive issues and, thus, will be decided by the governing law of those judgments or arbitration.

 Most shipbuilding contracts with Korean shipyards are concluded based on the Shipbuilders' Association of Japan (SAJ) Form, with some variations.
 They are usually subject to English law, with disputes arising therefrom usually being referred to the London Maritime Arbitrators Association for arbitration.

 Korean law will inevitably apply to the title to and ownership of the vessels under construction at the shipyards in Korea, particularly before the delivery under the shipbuilding contracts.
-While the parties are at liberty to agree on the issue, the builder, based upon the SAJ Form, would likely acquire the title to a vessel under construction and then, at delivery, transfer it to the buyer.
+Although the parties are at liberty to agree on the issue, the builder, based on the SAJ Form, would be likely to acquire the title to a vessel under construction and then, at delivery, transfer it to the buyer.

-However, it appears that a vessel under construction is usually provided as security to a bank issuing a refund guarantee (RG) for the shipbuilding contract, and the title to the vessel under construction is transferred for security purposes to the RG-issuing bank.
-Thus, should the buyer apply to the court for an injunction for delivery of the vessel or an arrest of the vessel, the verification of the title to the vessel between the builder and the bank could become an issue.
+However, it appears that a vessel under construction is usually provided as security to a bank issuing a refund guarantee for the shipbuilding contract, and the title to the vessel under construction is transferred for security purposes to the bank that issued the refund guarantee.
+Thus, should the buyer apply to the court for an injunction for delivery of the vessel or an arrest of the vessel, verification of the title to the vessel between the builder and the bank could become an issue.

 ii Contracts of carriage